ststefa/prometheus-nftables-exporter/README.md

 ## Building an Executable

-If the exporter is to be deployed to a large set of machines (which commonly occurs with exporters), then the runtime dependency on the python interpreter might become a problem (your milage may vary).
+If the exporter is to be deployed to a large set of machines (which commonly occurs with exporters), then the runtime dependency on python or docker might become a problem (your milage may vary).

 Luckily, not only golang code can be turned into a standalone executable.
 Python offers a tool called `pyinstaller` for that purpose.